The master branch is under active development and functionality may change or break at any time!

 Input

-You'll most likely want to pass arguments to your commands and to do so you'll have to define them in the getArguments method.
+You'll most likely want to pass arguments to your commands and to do so you'll have to define them using the CommandArguments attribute.

 Note that there are 4 reserved argument names: command, --env, --help and --mute.